railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 Check your virtual structure using the menu :menuselection:`Financial Management --> Charts --> Charts of Accounts`.

-You have to set Internal Type = Consolidation and set Consolidated Children Accounts to make Account Consolidate.
+You have to set :guilabel:`Internal Type` as ``Consolidation`` and set :guilabel:`Consolidated Children` accounts to make accounts consolidate.

 Finally, when you have got your structure, you must make the general accounts and virtual accounts match.
-For that search the general accounts and ensure that each non-\ ``View``\   account there also has a virtual account in the field :guilabel:`Parents`.
+For that, search the general accounts and ensure that each non-\ ``View``\   account there also has a virtual account in the field :guilabel:`Parent`.

 You can then check through your general chart of accounts as well as your virtual charts which give you another representation of the company.
 All the actions and states in your general account are also available in the virtual accounts.

-Finally you can also make virtual charts of accounts from other virtual charts.
+Finally, you can also make virtual charts of accounts from other virtual charts.
 That can give an additional dimension for financial analysis.

 ..
 Copyright © Open Object Press.
 All rights reserved.